joemacdonough/RedTeamTool/README.md

 # RedTeamTool
-Windows 10 c2 backdoor based off the villain tool, obfuscated to avoid windows defender detection
+Windows 10 c2 backdoor based off the villain tool, obfuscated to avoid windows defender detection.
+This is a tool build for a red/blue team competition and should not be used for malicious purposes.

 **TO USE**
 - Attacker machine: